Apocalypse Now: Development

 At one point, Coppola told Milius, "Write every scene you ever wanted to go into that movie", and he wrote ten drafts, amounting to over a thousand pages.
 He was influenced by an article by Michael Herr, "The Battle for Khe Sanh", which referred to drugs, rock 'n' roll, and people calling airstrikes down on themselves.
 He was also inspired by such films as Dr. Strangelove.

-Milius says the classic line "Charlie don't surf" was inspired by a comment Ariel Sharon made during the Six-Day War, when he went skin diving after capturing enemy territory and announced, "We're eating their fish".
+Milius says the classic line "Charlie don't surf" was inspired by a comment Ariel Sharon made during the Six-Day War, when he went skin diving after capturing enemy territory and announced, "We're eating their fish."
 He says the line "I love the smell of napalm in the morning" just came to him.

 Warner Bros.-Seven Arts acquired the screenplay in 1969 but put it into turnaround.
 Milius had no desire to direct the film himself and felt that Lucas was the right person for the job.
 Lucas worked with Milius for four years developing the film, while working on other films, including his script for Star Wars.
 He approached Apocalypse Now as a black comedy, and intended to shoot it after making THX 1138, with principal photography to start in 1971.
 Lucas's friend and producer Gary Kurtz traveled to the Philippines, scouting suitable locations.
 They intended to shoot the film both in the rice fields between Stockton and Sacramento, California, and on-location in South Vietnam, on a $2 million budget, cinéma vérité style, using 16 mm cameras, and real soldiers, while the war was still going on.
-However, due to the studios' safety concerns and Lucas's involvement with American Graffiti and Star Wars, Lucas decided to put the project on hold.
+However, due to the studios' safety concerns and Lucas's involvement with American Graffiti, and later Star Wars, Lucas decided to put the project on hold.